eigerco/polka-storage/docs/src/pallets/storage-provider.md

 - `SectorNumberAlreadyUsed` - A storage provider tries to pre-commit a sector number that has already been used.
 - `ExpirationBeforeActivation` - A storage provider tries to pre-commit a sector where that sector expires before activation.
 - `ExpirationTooSoon` - A storage provider tries to pre-commit a sector with a total lifetime less than MinSectorExpiration.
-- `ExpirationTooLong` - A storage provider tries to pre-commit a sector with an expiration that exceeds `MaxSectorExpirationExtension`.
+- `ExpirationTooLong` - A storage provider tries to pre-commit a sector with an expiration that exceeds `MaxSectorExpiration`.
 - `MaxSectorLifetimeExceeded` - A storage provider tries to pre-commit a sector with a total lifetime that exceeds `SectorMaximumLifetime`.
 - `InvalidCid` - Emitted when a storage provider submits an invalid unsealed CID when trying to pre-commit a sector.
 - `ProveCommitAfterDeadline` - A storage provider has tried to prove a previously pre-committed sector after the proving deadline.